TILOS-AI-Institute/HypergraphPartitioning/SpecPart/README.md

 | bitonic_mesh  | 192064   | 235328     | 895            | 895              | 0.00          |
 | dart          | 202354   | 223301     | 1177           | 1165             | 1.02          |

-Cutsize comparison of 4-way SpecPart with hMETIS for imbalance factor 2:
+Cutsize comparison of 4-way SpecPart with hMETIS for imbalance factor 2 (_more results will be added_):
 | Benchmark     | Vertices | Hyperedges | hMETIS cutsize | SpecPart cutsize | % Improvement |
 |---------------|----------|------------|----------------|------------------| --------------|
 | sparcT1_core  | 91976    | 92827      | 2586           | 2480             | 5.68          |